Skip to content

 Short answer: yes — but market selection is everything.

 Self storage has been one of the best-performing commercial real estate asset classes for over a decade.
 Low operating costs, sticky tenants, and recession resilience make the economics compelling.
-But 2026 is not 2019.
+But self storage market trends in 2026 look different than 2019.
 The landscape has shifted, and the investors who win are the ones picking the right markets — not just the right asset class.

 The Bull Case Is Still Intact